drudchenko/office-booking/README.md

 # What
 Just a test application, which provides API for booking office spots for the team.

+# Why
+for fun and to explore the functionality of Visual Studio Code :-)

 # Prerequisites
 To run the application you should have:
 - JDK (was tested with OpenJDK 21)